Vecchia Gaussian Processes: on probabilistic and statistical properties: Proofs of the theorems and corollaries in Section

-The Bayesian posterior contraction is a well-studied problem.
-Here we cite two results from the literature.
-The first result provides sufficient conditions for Bayesian posterior contraction rates, with corresponding notations tailored for the present paper.
+Deriving contraction rates for the posterior distribution is a well-established topic.
+Here, we recall two fundamental results from the literature.
+The first provides sufficient conditions for Bayesian posterior contraction rates, with the corresponding notation adapted for the present paper.